 What's the Difference

 Do you love a warm bowl of oatmeal full of spices like cinnamon and nutmeg?
 How about a bowl of warm porridge topped with a drizzle of honey and walnuts?
-While both sound delicious, have you ever sat and wondered what the differences between these two dishes are nutrition-wise?
+While both sound delicious, have you ever sat and wondered what is porridge vs oatmeal and how these two dishes differ nutrition-wise?

-Well, that's just what we did — we've broken down the differences between porridge and oatmeal so you know the right time for each in your morning routine.
+Well, that's just what we did — we've broken down the differences between porridge vs oatmeal so you know the right time for each in your morning routine.

 Porridge is a dish often served for breakfast, made of any grain or legume cooked down in milk or water.
 Other ingredients can be added to the porridge to improve the taste and texture, such as spices like cinnamon, a sweetener like maple syrup, and nuts or seeds.